cicerorfonseca/spense-landing-page-v2/README.md

 I could have used plain HTML/CSS/JS to build this project, although, I opted to use React to kick this project off because I intend to implement all the other routes not available in the designs.

-I also choose to use SASS specially to nest styles and creating mixins for buttons and shared styling.
+I also choose to use SASS especially to nest styles and creating mixins for buttons and shared styling.

-I used `normalize.css` from Nicolas Gallagher - github.com/necolas/normalize.css - to add CSS resets and normalize styles browser wide.
+I used normalize.css from Nicolas Gallagher - github.com/necolas/normalize.css - to add CSS resets and normalize styles browser-wide.